 The eastern 30 acres of the site includes the Meijer store and fuel center and retail (primarily restaurants) outlot development.
 The development of these types of uses supports the town center development concept and are in close proximity to encourage walkability to and within the town center.
 The middle 20 acres is being developed as a traditional downtown area with first floor retail uses and upper floor residential apartments as well.
 The center also is home to the Oak Creek Civic Center which includes Oak Creek city hall and Oak Creek public library; a hotel, Marriott Towneplace Suites, and the town square.
 The western 25 acres of the property is dedicated to high-end apartments; medical office building; and Emerald Preserve and the Dale Richards Trail.

 WISPARK LLC, the real estate development subsidiary of WEC Energy Group is the master developer for this site.
-The property is owned by One West Drexel LLC, which is a public/private partnership of the City and the developer designed to oversee the development of the property.
 Other entities that are part of the development team include Zilber Property Group, Ramboll Environ, GRAEF, Rinka Chung Architects, KM Development Corp. and Mid-America Real Estate Group.

 A project approved by the Oak Creek Planning Commission features one three-story and one four-story apartment building on either side of Main Street in Drexel Town Square (DTS).
 The two buildings will include 64 apartments above retail stores and restaurants along Main Street.
 That street extends south of East Drexel Avenue and leads to a main public square in the 85-acre development.